JustMLC4real/wut/README.md

 If you'd like to investigate the raw format of the above image: [raw image](samples/make/camtest/selfie-mario.nv12)

 **NOTE**: Cemu does not support a webcam.
-(I just copied a raw image from my Wii U into Cemu's SD folder.)
+(I just copied a raw image from my Wii U into Cemu's sdcard folder.)

 # Raw audio format
 signed 16-bit PCM, big-endian, mono, 32000 Hz